warthog9/tenstorrent.github.io/core/systems/t1000/specifications.md

 ## Operating System Requirements

 The Tenstorrent T1000 system ships without an operating system installed.
-We recommend installing Ubuntu 20.04 (Focal Fossa) to properly use the n150s Tensix Processor.
+We recommend installing Ubuntu 22.04 (Jammy Jellyfish) to properly use the n150s Tensix Processor.

 ## Environment Specifications